econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 | Tick size | 1      | Subunits of quote |
 | Min size  | 500    | Lots of base      |

-This gives us a market with a price granularity of 0.1 cent and minimum order size of 0.5 `eAPT`!
+This gives us a market with a price granularity of 0.1 cent and minimum order size of 0.5 `🚀`!
 We'd get an error if we tried to use a more granular price, or more granular size without changing price granularity.
 This is because our tick size is 1, which represents the most possible price precision for the given size and the highest possible granularity of the quote asset.